wodby/docs/stacks/template.md

 # Stack Template

+You can create custom stacks by defining one via template or by forking stacks provided by Wodby.

 Stack template is a YML defining services, it's similar to <a href="https://docs.docker.com/compose/compose-file/" target="_blank">docker compose</a> format but has a fewer options.

 > Stacks provided by Wodby (including forks) may have additional configurations not covered by templates.

 * [Service configuration reference](#service-configuration-reference)
 * [Global volumes](#global-volumes)